17. SF6 free equipment

 • Remote-controlled modular cells with vacuum cut-off technology integrated into the MV distribution network.

-• SF6-free modular line cells sewn to an SF protection cubicle in a transformer substation.
+• SF6-free modular line cells sewn to an SF6 protection cubicle in a transformer substation.

 • SF6-free modular protection cabinets.